words by James Burn

 This homage to the women’s game in 2024 may have gone on too long, but it’s a testament to the depth of talent, entertainment, and iconic venues on show.
 The golf is far more relatable than the men’s, filled with more likeable characters and, by many accounts, fewer divas and prima donnas.
 The women’s game is on the rise, and it’s worth sitting up and taking notice.

 2024 will be hard to top, and the women’s game will be competing with the Walker Cup at Cypress Point and the Ryder Cup at Bethpage for attention.
-However, there are some great venues providing ample viewing next year, including the US Women’s Open at Erin Hills, the AIG Women’s Open at Royal Porthcawl, the Women’s Amateur at Nairn in the north of Scotland, and the US Women’s Amateur at Bandon Dunes.
+However, there are some great venues providing ample viewing next year in the Women’s game, including the US Open at Erin Hills, the AIG at Royal Porthcawl, the Amateur at Nairn in the north of Scotland, and the US Amateur at Bandon Dunes.
 Until next year…